tnakazato/priism/doc/INSTALL.md

 ### Building

-First move to the extracted directory and make "build" directory.
+First, move to the extracted directory and make "build" directory.

     cd priism
     mkdir build